2008 attacks on Christians in southern Karnataka: Political response

 Prime Minister Manmohan Singh spoke to Karnataka Governor Rameshwar Thakur and Chief Minister B. S. Yeddyurappa by phone from his Delhi residence in the aftermath of the attacks on churches and Christians, and expressed shock at the attacks.
 He directed the chief minister to take immediate steps to provide ample protection to religious institutions and maintain communal harmony.
 The Udupi district Congress committee submitted a memorandum to Deputy Commissioner P. Hemalatha, demanding that the state government initiate legal action and punish the culprits of the attacks.
 The Congress party opposition leader Mallikarjun Kharge said, "The BJP is responsible for the attacks.
 It is creating social disharmony" further adding that they were "actively inciting further violence" against Christians in the state.
 Special Home Secretary M. L. Kumawat visited some of the areas affected by the attacks and said that the state government "needs to do more and arrest all those responsible for the attacks."

 Yeddyurappa strongly denied any involvement of his government in the attacks, but admitted that the police were to blame for not taking precautionary measures, describing it as a "dereliction of duty".
 He believed the attacks were a response from "some vested interest trying to tarnish the secular image of his government".
 He said at the press conference, "My government is committed to maintaining peace and harmony in the state; law and order has been top priority by my government....
 Nobody is above law, irrespective of caste and creed the culprits will be punished".
 The state government ensured that special security was given to important places of worship throughout the state in the aftermath of the attacks and Yeddyurappa set up a corps of detectives to investigate.
-He promised the Christian community leaders that all churches and shrines vandalised in the districts of Dakshina Kannada, Udupi, and Chikkamagaluru during the attacks would be restored and paid a visit to all of the areas affected by communal riots and attacks.
+He promised Christian community leaders that all churches and shrines vandalised in the districts of Dakshina Kannada, Udupi, and Chikkamagaluru during the attacks would be restored and paid a visit to all of the areas affected by communal riots and attacks.
 Some politicians such as former Prime Minister and Janata Dal (Secular) (JDS) national president H.D.
 Deve Gowda and M. P. Prakash also visited the Christian institutions in the aftermath.
 In February 2010, Yeddyurappa allocated ₹500 millions for Christian development projects in Karnataka in his state budget, the first time he had ever done so.